 Kuusisto manor house has an old fruit garden where you can find apple, cherry and pear trees.
-There are 54 apple trees, 8 pear trees, a few cherry trees and some younger plum trees.
+There are over 50 apple trees, some pear trees, a few cherry trees and some younger plum trees.
 The garden is surrounded by lilacs, hawthorn and hazzle bushes.
 A considerable number of old planted trees today give shade to manor house on a sunny summer day.
 You can recognize oak, elm and lime trees, some even from the 1780s.
 Most trees are though from the beginning of 1800s, e.g. lime trees on the alley to the castle ruins.

 Check photo gallery on Instagram!